wlsf82/cucumber-salad/README.md

 The project uses Cucumber tags for test organization:

-- `@smoke` - Critical functionality tests that run in smoke test suite
+- `@smoke` - Critical functionality tests that run in the smoke test suite
+- `@engagesphere` or `@hackerstories` to specify which apps tests should run
 - Tests can be filtered using tags in npm scripts

 ## 📊 Reporting